Professor, Department of Geography, Simon Fraser University

-I use a coupled climate model of intermediate complexity and a high complexity ice sheet model to represent the interactions between the Greenland Ice Sheet and the climate.
+I use a coupled climate model of intermediate complexity and a high-resolution ice sheet model to represent the interactions between the Greenland Ice Sheet and the climate.
 The aim of my research is twofold.
 First, we are seeking to quantify the level of cumulative CO2 emissions that will cause the ice sheet to completely melt.
 Then we examine whether this process is reversible and the related consequences for global sea-level rise.

 - Dr. rer.
 Nat., Climate Physics, Christian Albrechts University of Kiel, Kiel, Germany (2016)

 - M.Sc.
 (GEOMAR Centre for Ocean Research, Meteorology and Statistic Department), Christian Albrechts University, Kiel, Germany (2013)

 - B.Sc.
 (GEOMAR Centre for Ocean Research, Physical Oceanography Department), Christian Albrechts University, Kiel, Germany (2010)

 Nadine is currently involved in testing and tuning the newest version of the University of Victoria Earth System Climate Model (UVic ESCM).
 This model is her main tool to conduct scientific experiments, such as assessing the carbon cycle uncertainty of carbon budgets.
 While at SFU, Nadine is going to investigate temperature overshoot scenarios and the impact of the associated negative emissions on the Earth system

 Post-doc, GEOMAR - Helmholtz Centre for Ocean Research Kiel